 Tax holidays are granted according to the percentage of local value added to the item being produced.
 Enterprises considered highly capital intensive with an investment of US$25m or higher may be eligible for up to 15 years tax holiday.

 Companies involved in manufacturing exclusively for export outside of the Caribbean Community (CARICOM) can qualify for benefits as an International Business Company (IBC).
-These benefits include a tax rate ranging from one per cent to a maximum of 2.5%.
+These benefits include a tax rate ranging from 1% to a maximum of 2.5%.
 In addition to the low tax rates, the benefits include exemption from exchange controls and the duty free import of plant machinery, equipment and raw materials used in the production process.

 The IBC regime has been particularly attractive to investors from Canada, with which Barbados has a comprehensive double taxation treaty.
 For these Canadian-owned operations, dividends paid out of the active business income of a foreign affiliate operating in Barbados are fully deductible in the determination of the taxable income of a recipient Canadian resident corporation.